pdp11gy/SoC-HPS-based-RL-disk-emulator/README.md

 # SoC/HPS-based-RL01/RL02-disk-emulator

-# This version is out of date and will be replaced by version V2.8E
+# This version is out of date and is replaced by version V2.8E
  https://github.com/pdp11gy/DEC-RL02-01-disk-emulator-reader-cloner-writer